hardrockbluesky/BKBS_PSX/README.md

 * Windows XP VM from [PSXDev.net](https://www.psxdev.net/help/virtual_machine.html) [ I replaced VPC 2007 with Hyper-V ]
 * PSY-Q, Sony's SDK included with that image or [available here](https://www.psxdev.net/downloads.html) with setup help [here](https://www.psxdev.net/help/psyq_install.html).

 This project uses [MBDesigns' PS1 Homebrew Source Code](https://mbdesigns.itch.io/ps1-homebrew-source-code-rendering-3d-graphics-with-psyq) as a base, and I recommend that as a place to get started if you want to make homebrew for PS1.
 There are some additional PSY-Q quirks mentioned in his .txt files that you may need to take care of before BKBS will compile.
+For instance, LICENSEA.DAT is excluded from this repo for copyright reasons and you must provide your own copy.

 ### Additional Tools
 * A prebuilt Windows version of [CSVtoNoteBin](https://github.com/hardrockbluesky/CSVtoNoteBin) is included in the Data folder of this project.
 It converts CSV files from the Unreal NoteBuilder project into binary.